Skaruts/Lua-Enum/README.md

 ## Usage

-Enums can be constructed in one of three ways:
+Enums can be constructed in three ways:

 ```lua
 local Enum = require "enum"